 Donut Dough Ingredients

-- Yeast - I'm using dry active yeast, but you can also use instant yeast.
+- Yeast - I'm using active dry yeast, but you can also use instant yeast.
 I've included notes in the recipe card below.

 - White Sugar - A little bit of brown sugar will feed the yeast and will also be in the dough.